filipw/strathweb-phi-engine/README.md

 ## Compatibility notes

+✅ Tested on Windows ARM64
+✅ Tested on Linux ARM64
 ✅ Tested on iPad Air M1 8GB RAM
 ✅ Should work on 6GB RAM iPhones too
 ❌ Will not work on 4GB RAM iPhones